lu-cs-sde/codeprober/README.md

 ### Tracing locator issues

 Tracing can be tricky to get right.
-You may get errors in the terminal where you started `code-prober.jar` stating something like:
+You may get errors in the terminal where you started `CodeProber.jar` stating something like:
 ```
 Failed creating locator for AstNode< [..]
 ```